-Chris Kaminski - Entering his tenth school year at New Day, Chris is now working with our school’s youngest children.
-Born and raised back east in several places around New York, he graduated from New York University with a degree in print journalism, which, in light of the current climate in the newspaper industry, might as well be burned for fuel energy.
+Chris Kaminski - Chris was born and raised back east in several places around New York, he graduated from New York University with a degree in print journalism, which, in light of the current climate in the newspaper industry, might as well be burned for fuel energy.
 When not making little children laugh, Chris can be found in his garage music “studio,” cranking out beats and noise.
-He lives with his wife Ivana and son Val, who attends New Day in the Sun Song Class.
+He lives with his wife Ivana and son Val, who now attends New Day, too.

-Jean McConnell - Jean is a former New Day parent who has worked at the school for three years.
-She was literally raised in a daycare environment, as her home was a licensed child care center when she was growing up.
+Jean McConnell - Jean is a former New Day parent who was literally raised in a daycare environment, as her home was a licensed child care center when she was growing up.
 From her very first job teaching in a children’s art camp, to working as a bookseller specializing in children’s literature, to homeschooling her son in Kindergarten and First Grade, she has enjoyed working with young children to fulfill their potential.
 Jean attended an innovative private high school in the Bay Area where Socratic dialogue was the main method of learning, and subsequently developed a longstanding interest in alternative modes of education.
 She studied the humanities while traveling to 19 countries and continues to take Early Childhood Education coursework.
 She enjoys spending time with her family, reading, researching, and traveling.

 Jordan Mills - Jordan comes from explorations in school, on farms, in markets, with early childhood education, in outdoor garden classrooms, and of ordinary days, excited to deepen a relation to nature, education, and self.
 Graduating with a B.A. in Environmental Studies from UC Santa Cruz, she feels blessed to have begun a formal exploration in the beautiful riverways and grasslands of California’s central valley and coast that invite noticing the ways in we can nourish our self, greet our environment, and come to know ourselves in the process.
 She feels even more blessed to find these lessons opening every day in listening, observing the cycles, stillness, offerings, and delights unfolding in nature and her own yoga and mindful practices.
 She enjoys the challenge of seeing things with a beginner’s eye, playing in the kitchen, spacious sounds on the piano, baths, time spent watching nature, following the call of creativity and remembering the power of playfulness.
 She feels so grateful to continue learning and to be able to practice fostering relationships with our selves and our surroundings alongside every one at New Day School.